isaac-boyd/Arduino_MKRRGBLED/README.md

 # MKR_RGB_LED
-This is a library for controlling the RGB led on a MKR Wifi 1010
+This is a library makes controlling the RGB led on a MKR wifi 1010 EASY!!!